apache/nuttx/Documentation/components/nxgraphics/nx.rst

 * **Device Interface** NX supports any graphics device either of two device interfaces:

   #.
-Any device with random accesss video memory using the NuttX framebuffer
+Any device with random access video memory using the NuttX framebuffer
      driver interface (see include/nuttx/video/fb.h).
   #.
 Any LCD-like device than can accept raster line runs through a parallel
      or serial interface (see include/nuttx/lcd/lcd.h).
 By default, NX is